etanowid/git-commands-cheat-sheet/README.md

 <br>
 <br>

-# Create copy of a repository on my own repository
+# create copy of a repository on my own repository
 Don't initialize it with a README, .gitignore, or license. <br>
 <br>
 Clone the other repository to your local machine. <br>